jgpws/jgd-bizelite/readme.txt

 == Changelog ==

+= 1.5.3 August 31 2020 =
+Added compatibility with WooCommerce by matching styling to the theme.
+Added separate sidebar option for shop pages.
+Fixed CSS in 404 error pages.

 = 1.5.2 =
 CSS fixes; Searchbar is now all the way to the right.
+New option for social icon color when in front of header image.

 = 1.5.1 August 12 2020 =
 Minor fixes.